aliojjati/Nu-Shell/_episodes/03-create.md

 [//]: #  {: .bash}
 [//]: #  Jamie needs to move her files `fructose.dat` and `sucrose.dat` to the `analyzed` directory.
 [//]: #  The shell will expand *.dat to match all .dat files in the current directory.
-[//]: #  The `mv` command then moves the list of .dat files to the "analyzed" directory.
 > {: .solution}
 {: .challenge}